abstracta/jmeter-java-dsl/docs/testimonials.md

 :::

 ::: testimonial https://www.linkedin.com/in/tamasbojte/ | Tamás Bőjte | Senior Automation Engineer
 java-jmeter-dsl is a great tool because it can help you reuse your REST-assured tests in order to create some performance test cases.
-It's very useful because you can generate JTL files to create JMTER reports and even use InfluxDB and Grafana to generate very nice graphics
+It's very useful because you can generate JTL files to create JMeter reports and even use InfluxDB and Grafana to generate very nice graphics.
 :::

 ::: testimonial https://www.linkedin.com/in/uddipan-halder-b5241b84/ | Uddipan Halder | Lead Performance Test Engineer